Why GIVA?

 What Is GIVA?

-GIVA membership is not honorary.
-It is a structured, verifiable commitment to directing at least 1% of an institution’s relevant annual resources toward the world’s most underserved populations through the three disciplined channels of the Givingtide 1-1-1 framework.
-The applicable basis is defined strictly by institution type: nations commit 1% of Gross National Income (GNI); corporations commit 1% of pre-tax profit; foundations commit 1% of total annual grants.
+GIVA membership is verifiable, structured, and obligation-bearing.
+It requires directing at least 1% of an institution’s relevant annual resources toward the world’s most underserved populations through the three disciplined channels of the Givingtide 1-1-1 model.
+The applicable basis is defined by institution type: nations commit 1% of Gross National Income (GNI); corporations commit 1% of pre-tax profit; foundations commit 1% of total annual grants.

-What distinguishes GIVA from previous philanthropic coalitions is the combination of universality, proportionality, and common framing.
+GIVA is distinguished from previous philanthropic coalitions by its combination of universality, proportionality, and shared framing.
 Any qualifying institution of any size can participate.
-Every commitment is measured against the same proportional standard, making comparison, recognition, and accountability credible across institutions of very different scale.
+Every commitment is measured against the same proportionate benchmark, making comparison, recognition, and accountability credible across bodies of vastly different scale.

-GIVA is, in this sense, one of the first institutional bodies designed to align global giving at scale—open in eligibility, rigorous in commitment, and spanning the full range of institutions whose decisions shape the conditions in which the world’s poorest 10% live.
+GIVA is open in eligibility, rigorous in commitment, and spans the full range of institutions whose decisions shape conditions for the world’s poorest 10%.

 Membership of GIVA — Four Pillars